The Body-Hat Syndrome

-The Body-Hat Syndrome is the third full-length studio album by American hip hop Digital Underground.
+The Body-Hat Syndrome is the third full-length studio album by American hip hop group Digital Underground.
 It was released on October 5, 1993, via Tommy Boy Records.
 The album was produced by the D-Flow Production Squad.
 It peaked at number 79 on the Billboard 200 and number 16 on the Top R&B/Hip-Hop Albums in the United States.

 The album saw rappers Saafir and Clee were added to the line-up.
 The opening song, "The Return of the Crazy One", which sampled Parliament's "Aqua Boogie (A Psychoalphadiscobetabioaquadoloop)", was released on September 21, 1993, as the lead single before the album's release, and peaked at number 77 on the US Hot R&B/Hip-Hop Songs.
 The album's second single, an anti-racism cultural awareness politico called "Wussup Wit the Luv", which features a guitar solo from the Funkadelic guitarist Michael Hampton and a verse from 2Pac, made it to number 99 on the Hot R&B/Hip-Hop Songs.
 Music videos were released for both of the album's singles.
-This was the last time 2Pac appeared on any Digital Underground release.
+This was the last time 2Pac appeared on a Digital Underground studio album, despite Future Rhythm being recorded entirely before his death in 1996.
 The album also contains "The Humpty Dance Awards", the group's humorous shout-out to the many artists who sampled "The Humpty Dance" before 1993.
 Since then the list has grown to over 50 artists.